 Culture is important to Utrecht.
 Each year, more than 650,000 people visit the renowned museums, nearly a million visitors attend events such as the Blues Festival, the Netherlands Film Festival, the Festival of Early Music, the Festival a/d Werf and the Utrecht Design Biennial, while about two million people make use of facilities such as cinemas, theatres and music centres.
 Furthermore, of all Dutch cities, Utrecht is the city with most people working in a creative profession.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at HKU University of the Arts Utrecht!
+Some of these might help you to study for a Master at HKU University of the Arts Utrecht!